Please find below answers to a collection of frequently asked questions about CERN's teacher programmes:

 10. When and how will the travel grant be paid?

-The travel grant will exclusively be sent via bank transfer during the first week of the respective programme.
+The travel grant will exclusively be sent via bank transfer at the end of the respective programme.
 Depending on the country and bank, it can take up to 14 days until the bank transfer is fully completed.
 Thus, participants are expected to advance their travel expenses in full.

 1. Who is eligible to apply for CERN’s international teacher programmes?